Decision-Neuroscience-Lab/coding-workshop-material/Intro-to-Markdown-and-Pandoc.md

 <br/>

+These workshop documents were written in in Markdown.
+If you are viewing this on Github, click 'Raw' to see the Markdown code that produced this text.

-Markdown is also nice because it is read similarly across computers.
-With the very simple formatting style you do not get strange/unexplained paragraph or line spacing changes that sometimes occur with word documents opened on different computers.
-Markdown-formatted text could also be generated automatically using other languages.
+Markdown is also nice because it is interpreted similarly across computers.
+With the very simple formatting style you do not get strange/unexplained paragraph or line spacing changes that sometimes occur with word documents (for example when MS Word documents written in Windows are opened on a Mac).
+Markdown formatted text can also be generated automatically using other programming languages.
 For example, advanced users could write a script which generates the text for a manuscript and automatically inserts the most recent versions of figure image files.

-There is a variety of Markdown editors which show code and formatted text simultaneously for [Mac](https://macdown.uranusjr.com/) and [Windows](http://markdownpad.com/).
+There are Markdown editors which show code and formatted text simultaneously for [Mac](https://macdown.uranusjr.com/) and [Windows](http://markdownpad.com/).
 You can also edit Markdown documents [in your browser](https://stackedit.io/).

 Here is a great [tutorial](www.markdowntutorial.com) for learning markdown, as well as a [cheat sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) in case you forget how to format something.